elijahsylar/koha-adapttoimpact-backup-PUBLIC/README.md

 - **Accessibility-first** engineering approach
 - **Educational technology** domain expertise
 - **Performance optimization** and scalability planning
-- **Cross-functional collaboration** with university stakeholders
+- **Cross-functional collaboration** with institutional stakeholders
 - **Regulatory compliance** understanding (FERPA, ADA, State licensing)

 **Ready to bring this level of technical excellence and user-centered design to your organization.**

 ---

-*Built with passion for accessibility and educational equity • University of Colorado Denver • 2024-2025*

----

-## 🔒 **Note on Repository Contents**

-This repository contains both:
-- **Public showcase code** - Sanitized technical demonstrations
-- **Private operational documents** - Real system information for administrators

-**Files with real system information (private use):**
-- `HANDOVER-GUIDE.md` - Contains actual server details and contacts
-- `TROUBLESHOOTING.md` - Contains real emergency procedures
-- Some configuration exports may contain institutional details

-**Files sanitized for public viewing:**
-- All code in `customizations/` - Technical demonstrations only
-- `README.md` - Professional portfolio presentation

----

 ## 🔒 **Repository Information**

-This is the **public portfolio showcase** containing sanitized technical demonstrations.
+This is a **public portfolio showcase** containing sanitized technical demonstrations.

 **This repository contains:**
 - ✅ **Professional code samples** - Fully sanitized for public viewing
 - ✅ **Technical documentation** - Portfolio-focused presentation
-- ✅ **Clean commit history** - No sensitive information ever committed
+- ✅ **Clean commit history** - No sensitive information

-**All code in this repository has been sanitized:**
+**All code has been sanitized:**
-- Generic institutional references ("Demo Institution" instead of real names)
+- Generic institutional references
-- Placeholder contact information (admin@example.org)
+- Placeholder contact information
-- Demo URLs and branding (demo-library.org)
+- Demo URLs and branding
 - No real server paths, credentials, or operational details

-**For operational documentation:**
-- Real system information is maintained in a separate private repository
-- This public repository is purely for technical skill demonstration
-- All sensitive data has been removed for security

 ---